-Aurora repertoire is diverse, crossing centuries, continents, cultures, and languages, though character and style overall leans toward contemporary composers and arrangements of contemporary singer/songwriters.
+Repertoire Aurora repertoire is diverse, crossing centuries, continents, cultures, and languages, though character and style overall leans toward contemporary composers and arrangements of contemporary singer/songwriters.
 Aurora’s programming is woven together through themes of compassion, justice and peace—for all people and for all of life.

-As a women’s chorus, Aurora focused particularly on giving voice to women’s perspectives and empowerment, not only by singing about women—but also by featuring women composers and poets.
-Aurora’s Director Joan Szymko has contributed significantly to the body of literature for women’s voices.
+As a women’s chorus, Aurora is focused particularly on giving voice to women’s perspectives and empowerment, not only by singing about women—but also by featuring women composers and poets.
+Aurora’s longtime artistic director Joan Szymko has contributed significantly to the body of literature for women’s voices.
 “Szymko continues to provide opportunities for women’s choruses to stretch beyond the ordinary and the expected to the refreshing and powerful” [Choral Journal].
 Aurora Chorus has premiered many of Joan’s compositions that have been published and performed by choruses across North America, most notably, It Takes a Village and I Dream a World.

 Aurora Chorus celebrates and respects diversity.